Get insider access

 5. Best Entry-Level Mirrorless Camera

-The Canon EOS R10 is one of the best entry-level cameras on the market.
-If you're looking for a well-rounded model that's accessible enough for newcomers but still offers more advanced features, this is a sure bet.
+The Canon EOS R10 is one of the best entry-level cameras you can buy.
+If you're looking for a well-rounded model that's accessible enough for newcomers but still offers more advanced features, this camera nails that balance.
 It has great ergonomics, an intuitive user interface, and a highly effective autofocus system, plus quick burst shooting and excellent image quality for its class.
-Vloggers and aspiring videographers can take advantage of 4k recording at up to 60 fps, with the option to shoot in 10-bit 4:2:2 in HDR PQ mode for those who want more flexibility over their footage.
+Vloggers and aspiring videographers can take advantage of 4k recording at up to 60 fps (with a crop), as well as a dedicated high frame rate mode for slow-motion recording at up to 120 fps in 1080p.

 The Fujifilm X-S10 is another great choice that sits around the same price point.
-Unlike the R10, it features in-body image stabilization, which can help smooth out camera shake when shooting handheld.
+Unlike the R10, it features IBIS, which can help smooth out camera shake when shooting handheld.
 The X mount also has a more established lens lineup than Canon's RF mount.
-That said, the Canon has a significantly better autofocus system and more advanced video specs.
+The Canon has a significantly better autofocus system and more frame rate options.

 See our review